 YMCA Youth Parliament

-Cate Dunn, Tayla Percy, Nicholas Steer, Kelly Sparks and Sara Weir are looking to make their mark on the political world through the YMCA’s Victorian Youth Parliament program, beginning on 2 July.
+Cate Dunn, Tayla Percy, Nicholas Steer, Kelly Sparks and Sara Weir made their mark on the political world through the YMCA’s Victorian Youth Parliament program, on 2 July 2018.

 YMCA Victoria Youth Parliament is a program designed to give young Victorians between the ages of 16 – 25 a chance to be heard at the highest levels of State Government.
 Twenty teams develop a Bill, which they debate in Victorian Parliament over three days each July.
 Bills that pass in Youth Parliament are then given to the relevant minister for consideration.
 In the program’s 31 year history, more than 25 Youth Parliament Bills have gone on to become Victorian legislation.